jagadeesh342/P1.Layout-of-ALU-using-QFLOW-/README.md

 - Verify the  functionality of the ALU layout through simulation
 - Synthesize the RTL code using Qflow synthesis tool Yosys.
 - Perform floorplanning, placement and routing to generate the physical layout.

--Optimize the layout for performance, area and power.
+- Optimize the layout for performance, area and power.